lmbxmu/1xN/README.md

   --rearrange           If this parameter exists, filters will be rearranged (see paper for details).
 ```

+### Tips

+The above is our Pytorch re-implementation.
+A formal project will be released soon subject to the authority of Alibaba Group.

 ### Contact

 Any problem regarding this code re-implementation, please contact the first author: lmbxmu@stu.xmu.edu.cn or the third author: yxzhangxmu@163.com.